opnsense/docs/source/manual/how-tos/ipsec-rw-srv-mschapv2.rst

 Go to **System->Trust->Authorities** and click **Add**.
 Give it a **Descriptive Name** and as **Method** choose **Create internal Certificate Authority**.
 Increase the **Lifetime** and fill in the fields matching your local values.
-No go to **System->Trust->Certificates** and create a new certificate for the Firewall itself.
+Now go to **System->Trust->Certificates** and create a new certificate for the Firewall itself.
 Important is to change the **Type** to server.
-The Common Name can be the hostname of the Firewall and please set as **Alternative Name** the FQDN your Firewall is known to the public.
+The Common Name can be the hostname of the Firewall and set as **Alternative Name** the FQDN your Firewall how it is known to the WAN side.
-This is most important as you VPN will drop when the FQDN does not match the ones of the Firewall.
+This is most important as your VPN will drop when the FQDN does not match the ones of the certificate.

-If you already have a CA roll out a server certificate and import the CA via **System->Trust->Authorities** and the certificate with the key in **System->Trust->Certificates**.
+If you already have a CA roll out a server certificate and import the CA itself via **System->Trust->Authorities** and the certificate with the key in **System->Trust->Certificates**.

 -----------------------
 Step 2 - Mobile Clients
 -----------------------
-First we will need to setup the mobile clients network and authentication methods.
+First we will need to setup the mobile clients network and authentication source.
 Go to **VPN->IPsec->Mobile Clients**

 For our example will use the following settings: